-One of New Zealand's most versatile young sopranos, Imogen Thirlwall has established herself nationally as an artist who "commands attention on stage as a fine actress...her voice has such lift and energy, galvanizing any role she takes on" (Radio New Zealand, 2015).
+One of New Zealand's most versatile young sopranos and a 2017 Freemasons New Zealand Opera Artist, Imogen Thirlwall "commands attention on stage as a fine actress...her voice has such lift and energy, galvanizing any role she takes on" (Radio New Zealand, 2015).

-Operatic roles include Frasquita (understudy): Carmen (New Zealand Opera); Papagena (understudy), 2nd Genie (understudy): Die Zauberflöte (New Zealand Opera); Despina: Cosi Fan Tutte (Wanderlust Opera; Days Bay Opera); Lieschen: The Coffee Cantata (Wanaka Arts Festival); Linfea: La Calisto, Annina: Der Rosenkavalier, Auretta: L’oca del Cairo (Days Bay Opera); Mercedes: Carmen (New Zealand Choral Federation); Hermia: A Midsummer Night’s Dream (New Zealand School of Music).
+Operatic roles include Musetta: La bohème (Berlin Italian Opera); Frasquita (understudy): Carmen (New Zealand Opera); Papagena (understudy), 2nd Genie (understudy): Die Zauberflöte (New Zealand Opera); Despina: Cosi Fan Tutte (Wanderlust Opera; Days Bay Opera); Lieschen: The Coffee Cantata (Wanaka Arts Festival); Linfea: La Calisto, Annina: Der Rosenkavalier, Auretta: L’oca del Cairo (Days Bay Opera); Mercedes: Carmen (New Zealand Choral Federation); Hermia: A Midsummer Night’s Dream (New Zealand School of Music).

 Sought after as a concert soloist, Imogen has performed works by Todd: Mass in Blue, Hanson: Hiawatha (southern hemisphere premiere), Faure: Requiem, Mozart: Requiem Mass, Mendelssohn: Symphony No. 2 Hymn of Praise, Mozart: Vesperae solennes de confessore, Haydn: Nelson Mass, Bach: Christmas Oratorio, and Schubert: Mass in C Minor.